BBC responds to news Eurovision 2023 could be held in UK

 Shortly after Ukraine’s win, Ukrainian president Volodymyr Zelensky said in a Facebook post: “Our courage impresses the world, our music conquers Europe!
 Next year Ukraine will host Eurovision!
 For the third time in its history.
 And I believe – not for the last time.”

-After winning the ceremony last month, Ukraine’s entry, the band Kalush Orchestra, said: “Thank you for supporting Ukraine.
+After winning the ceremony, Kalush Orchestra said: “Thank you for supporting Ukraine.
 This victory is for every Ukrainian.
 Slava Ukraini.”

 Register for free to continue reading